Argentina’s Geographical Indications for wine

 Argentina’s Wine Classification System

-The wine classification system is regulated by Argentina’s National Institute of Viticulture and divided in three categories*.
-These are Indicación de Procedencia, Indicación Geográfica and DOC.
+The country’s wine classification system is regulated by its National Institute of Viticulture and divided in three categories*: Indicación de Procedencia, Indicación Geográfica, and Denominación de Origen Controlada.

 Indicación de Procedencia (Indication of Provenance) is the term used to identify a product originating from a geographical area that is smaller than the national territory.
 It can be applied to table or regional wines.
 The image below shows a wine label that features the IP Mendoza designation.